“You’re either paying your own mortgage, or you’re paying someone else’s.”

 The best way to convert a renter, no matter what their age, is through education.

-Many renters love the convenience of their living situation, they love the freedom of rootlessness.
+Many renters love the convenience of their living situation; they love the freedom of rootlessness.
 But these objections can be countered with facts about equity.
-Put them in position to be confidant buyers, where they can have educated discussions about pricing and financing so they don’t get taken advantage of.
+Put them in a position to be confidant buyers where they can have educated discussions about pricing and financing so that they don’t get taken advantage of.
 A year-long lease is a whole lot less complicated than all the paperwork that comes with purchasing a home.

 So, what can you do to help convert a renter?

 Start a monthly class about homeownership for first-time buyers at your office.
 Create an ad campaign on Facebook to drive attendance.
 You can enlighten the masses and generate a ton of leads in the process, empowering them to buy their first house with you as their trusted advisor.
 You’ll also help folks like me to stop throwing away so much money on rent.